 We create chemistry for a sustainable future

 At BASF, we are passionate about chemistry and our customers.
-To be the world’s leading chemical company for our customers, we will grow profitably and create value for society.
-Thanks to our expertise, our innovative and entrepreneurial spirit, and the power of our Verbund, we make a decisive contribution to changing the world we live in for the better.
+We want to be the world’s leading chemical company for our customers, grow profitably and create value for society.
+Thanks to our expertise, our innovative and entrepreneurial spirit, and the power of our Verbund integration, we make a decisive contribution to changing the world for the better.
 This is our goal.
 This is what drives us and what we do best: We create chemistry for a sustainable future.

 We create chemistry for a sustainable future